 Irfan Khan, head chef, Lucknow 49, London

-“This is a street snack in India, but I adore it as a simple summertime salad, too.
-Chop a cucumber into cubes, sprinkle chaat masala, cumin powder, and black salt over and finish with a squeeze of lime juice.
+“This is a street snack in India, but I adore it as a simple summertime salad.
+Chop a cucumber into cubes, sprinkle chaat masala, cumin powder, and black salt, and finish with lime juice.
 On warm days, there’s no better way to settle down.”

 Labneh with za’atar